Step 1 of 5

 Step 5 of 5

-infoFilling a swimming pool or hosting long-term guests can cause a sudden, massive spike in your water usage.
+infoFilling a swimming pool, establishing a lawn, or hosting guests can cause a sudden spike in your water usage.

 pool Filled a Pool Topped off or filled a swimming pool